 Exploring the Cotswolds

-The Cotswolds are cute, there’s no doubt about it.
+The Cotswolds is cute, there’s no doubt about it.
 Every village we passed was lined with quaint stone cottages, gardens full of rambling roses and poppy carpeted meadows.
 We only had a day so did a whistle stop tour of some of the most picturesque places.

 I really liked Northleach.
 It isn’t one of the most famous Cotswolds villages and as a consequence isn’t full of selfie stick sporting tourists.
 In fact we felt like we had it to ourselves.
 It’s a pleasant spot to stroll through, admiring the centuries old traditional buildings along the high street, and discovering quirky little gems like the Dolls House shop, and the Mechanical Music Museum.
 The latter is an extraordinary collection of self-playing musical instruments, and you can tour the workshop with a guide who will show you how they all work.